gurnec/btcrecover/docs/Limitations_and_Caveats.md

 Although this initial counting phase can be skipped by using the `--no-eta` option, it's not recommended.
 If you do use `--no-eta`, it's highly recommended that you also use `--no-dupchecks` at the same time.

-You may want to always use a single `--no-dupchecks` option when working with MultiBit or Electrum wallets because the duplicate checking can actually decrease CPU efficiency (and always decreases memory efficiency) with these wallets in many cases.
+You may want to always use a single `--no-dupchecks` option when working with MultiBit Classic or Electrum wallets because the duplicate checking can actually decrease CPU efficiency (and always decreases memory efficiency) with these wallets in many cases.

 If you specify `--no-dupchecks` more than once, it will disable even more of the duplicate checking logic: